Dolça Catalunya: Founders and contributors

-Other evidences that explain the links between Dolça Catalunya and Societat Civil Catalana, at least during its early years, are that another of the founders of SCC, Jorge Buxadé Villalba (a lawyer educated at the Abat Oliba University that was part of the State Lawyers Corps and run for election with the neonazi party Falange Española de las JONS and for the far-right Vox) was the first follower of the Dolça Catalunya account on Twitter.
-Likewise, the ultraconservative philosopher of the Abat Oliba University, Javier Barraycoa Martínez, which claimed to be another co-founder of SCC and also president of the unionist platform Somatemps, that aims for "the Hispanic identity of Catalonia", has been a contributor to the web since its beginning.
+Other pieces of evidence that explain the links between Dolça Catalunya and Societat Civil Catalana, at least during its early years, are that another of the founders of SCC, Jorge Buxadé Villalba (a lawyer educated at the Abat Oliba University who was part of the State Lawyers Corps and run for election with the falangist party Falange Española de las JONS and for the far-right Vox) was the first follower of the Dolça Catalunya account on Twitter.
+Likewise, the ultraconservative philosopher of the Abat Oliba University, Javier Barraycoa Martínez, who claimed to be another co-founder of SCC and also president of the unionist platform Somatemps, which aims for "the Hispanic identity of Catalonia", has been a contributor to the web since its beginning.